Howard cancels another day of online and hybrid classes as officials investigate alleged cyberattack

 Malaysia Latimer, a first-year architecture student, said she is usually organized and likes to get started on assignments well before they are due.

-“The teachers expect us to get work done but there’s still no Internet,” Latimer said.
-She has been using a hotspot on her phone but said the connection started to lag Wednesday morning.
+“The teachers expect us to get work done, but there’s still no Internet,” Latimer said.
+She has been using her phone as a hotspot but said the connection started to lag Wednesday morning.
 “It’s hard to keep up with classes.”